 Automated Trust: You will establish your practice as the authoritative voice in your specialty, building trust with patients before they even pick up the phone.

 The statistics surrounding patient search behavior are staggering.
 Google processes approximately 8.5 billion searches per day.
-Of these, roughly 7% are health-related, meaning there are over 1 billion health-related searches every single day (approximately 70,000 every minute).
+Of these, roughly 7% are health-related.
+For doctors, this represents a massive opportunity—but only if you are visible.

-The Shift to Search
+The “Dr. Google” Shift

 The ROI Opportunity

-Many practices rely heavily on paid ads (PPC), but the data suggests a better path.
+Many practices rely heavily on paid ads (PPC), but the data suggests a better path:

 -